 - Mix in egg and vanilla extract.
 Scrape down the sides and bottom of the bowl.

-- Mix together flour, cornstarch, baking powder and salt in a medium bowl.
+- Mix together flour, cornstarch, baking soda and salt in a medium bowl.
 Add the dry ingredients slowly to the wet ingredients on low speed until combined.
 The dough will be thick.